Managing Cybersecurity Risk and a Framework for Making Investments

 Everyone agrees that core protection tools are necessary from a risk management and compliance standpoint, but what about adding new programs to reduce your cyber risk?
 Quantifying your cyber risk is difficult but necessary to establish a prudent financial evaluation and planning process that provides you the right ROI.

-There are so many unknowns, starting with probability of a breach and ending with estimating the impact.
+There are so many unknowns, starting with the probability of a breach and ending with estimating the impact.
 It is helpful to break these elements down and then work to quantify ranges for each them with specifics for your firm.

 Let’s start with estimating your likelihood or probability that your organization will experience a breach or a successful attack.
 A successful breach requires an existing vulnerability in your firm that a threat (or bad actor) can find and exploit.
 You also need to then estimate the value of the underlying asset you are protecting.
 What is the cost of that asset getting compromised?
 When a valuable asset (ie: Application or DB with sensitive data or a client that has access to that data) has a vulnerability that can be exploited, the consequences can be significant.

 Taking these points together, I think the best model for quantifying cybersecurity risk is the following:

 Said another way:

 $ Value of Cyber Risk = Σ 𝘱Threat X 𝘱Vulnerability X $ Value of Assets at Risk

-- 𝘱Threat is successful based on level of sophistication and resources
+- 𝘱Threat is successful based on the level of sophistication and resources

 - 𝘱Vulnerability is present and exploitable to produce a material impact